Flora & Ulysses

 Story Breakdown

-The film presents its narrative with careful attention to pacing and character development.
+The title presents its narrative with careful attention to pacing and character development.
 When Flora rescues a squirrel she names Ulysses, she is amazed to discover he possesses unique superhero powers, which take them on an adventure of humorous complications that ultimately change Flora's life--and her outlook--forever.
 The story unfolds naturally, allowing viewers to become invested in the outcome while maintaining engagement throughout.

 Narrative Structure

-- Opening Hook: The film establishes its world and central conflict efficiently in the opening act.
+- Opening Hook: The title establishes its world and central conflict efficiently in the opening act.

 - Character Arc: The main character shows growth throughout the story, though some supporting characters could have been more fully realized.
-The arc is present but occasionally predictable.
+Matilda Lawler's arc is present but occasionally predictable.

 - Climax & Resolution: The climax brings together the narrative threads, providing resolution while staying true to the established tone.